tiagofsanchez/gatsby-tfs-acme-starter/README.md

 # gatsby-tfs-acme-starter

 A simple blog for AMCE (it could be a barista) with a main page, blog and about page.
 All with exception of the main page are `mdx`.
-This starter is leveraging `gatsby-theme-acmeblog`, check the repo [here](https://github.com/tiagofsanchez/gatsby-themes/tree/master/themes/gatsby-theme-acmeblog)
+This starter is leveraging `gatsby-theme-acmeblog`, check the original repo [here](https://github.com/tiagofsanchez/gatsby-themes/tree/master/themes/gatsby-theme-acmeblog)

 [Link to the theme](https://github.com/tiagofsanchez/gatsby-themes/tree/master/themes/gatsby-theme-acmeblog) [Link to the parent theme](https://github.com/tiagofsanchez/gatsby-themes/tree/master/themes/gatsby-theme-acmeblog-data)